-If you are a virgin hare it is suggested that you ask someone else to help you.
+1) If you are a Virgin Hare it is suggested that you ask someone else to help you.

-If pre-laying trail, make sure that sections of the trail are not too close to each other.
+3) If Pre-Laying Trail, make sure that sections of the Trail are not too close to each other.

-For pre-laid trail act as a sweeper following the pack to insure that nobody gets lost.
+4) For Pre-Laid Trail one of the Hares should act as a Sweeper following the Pack to insure that nobody gets lost.

-Plan for walkers.
-Have an alternate shortcut route to allow them to get to checks and finish close to the same time as runners.
-For planning assume a 20 minute per mile walker pace.
+5) Plan for Walkers.
+Have an alternate shortcut route to allow the Walkers to get to the Checks and finish close to the same time as the runners.
+For Planning Purposes assume a 20 minute per mile Walker pace.

-Marks should be a relatively constant distance apart.
+7) Marks should be a relatively constant distance apart, between 50 and 100 feet.
 Usually not more than about half a block, depending on the terrain.

-Leave marks where they can be seen clearly, such as on trees, manhole covers, sidewalks.
-Avoid leaving marks on the edge of streets where cars can park on block them, or traffic can remove them.
+9) Leave marks where they can be seen clearly, such as on Trees, Manhole Covers, Sidewalks.
+Avoid leaving marks on the edge of streets where cars can park and block them, or traffic can remove them.
 If changing direction, such as crossing a street, leave an arrow.

-Marks should follow a general path or direction and be consistent.
-Any direction changes should be marked with a check or hare arrow.
+10) Marks should follow a general path or direction and be consistent.
+Any direction changes should be marked with a Check or an Arrow.

-Do not use too many back checks or you may confuse the pack, and yourself.
-Short back checks are a useful tool in gaining time on a live trail.
+11) Do not use too many Back Checks or you may confuse the Pack and yourself.
+Short Back Checks are a useful tool in gaining time on a Live Trail.

-Always make sure that you have a minimum of 3 marks between checks.
-Do not have a check on a False trial.
+12) Always make sure that you have a minimum of 3 Marks between checks.
+Do not have a Check on a False Trial.

-For beer checks always have some water available.
+13) For BEER Checks always have some water available.
 Try to locate in secluded areas.
-Consider getting an assistant to drive a beer wagon for you, or park a car that a walker could then drive to the end.
-If leaving a cooler of beer make sure that you are not being watched so that it is still there when the pack arrives.
+Consider getting an assistant to drive a beer wagon for you, or park a car that a Walker could then drive to the end.
+If leaving a cooler of beer make sure that you are not being watched so that it is still there when the Pack arrives.
 Dont forget your keys!

-In cold weather try to keep the final beer check within 1/2 mile of the end.
+14) In cold weather try to keep the final BEER Check within 1/2 mile of the end.

-Hares are responsible for providing all supplies for the hash trail, including flour for marking trail, and beverages for the beer check.
+15) Hares are responsible for providing all supplies for the Hash Trail, including Flour for Marking Trail, and Beverages and any Snacks for the BEER Check.

-Leave marks at the start location so that if anyone arrives early they will know that the hash will be there.
-Be at the start location a few minutes before the hash is supposed to start.
+16) Leave Marks at the start location so that if anyone arrives early they will know that the Hash will be there.
+Be at the start location a few minutes before the Hash is supposed to start.

-As a guideline try to set a trail of approximately 3-4 miles of true trail.
+17) As a guideline try to set a trail of approximately 3-4 miles or 5 km. of True Trail.
 Shorter and longer (death march) trails are OK also.
-Make sure that everyone can finish the trail before it gets dark.
+Make sure that everyone can finish the Trail before it gets dark.
 This is especially important in the winter when it gets dark earlier.
-If you think it may get dark before everyone can finish (such as a Full Moon hash) advise the group to bring flashlights in the information.
+If you think it may get dark before everyone can finish (such as a Full Moon Hash) advise the group to bring flashlights in the information.